RickStrahl/BlogPosts/2016-06/Publishing ASP.NET Core Applications to IIS/Publishing and Running ASP.NET Core Applications on IIS.md

 ### ASP.NET Core with IIS
 Things are quite different with ASP.NET Core which doesn't run in-process to the IIS worker process, but rather runs as a separate, out of process Console application that runs its own Web server using the **Kestrel** component.
 Kestrel is a .NET Web Server implementation that has been heavily optimized for throughput performance.
 It's fast and functional in getting network requests into your application, but it's 'just' a raw Web server.
 It does not include Web management services as a full featured server like IIS does.

+> As of ASP.NET Core 2.2 IIS Hosting does support a new InProcess hosting mechanism.
+A [seperate post describes the details of In Process/Out of Process hosting](https://weblog.west-wind.com/posts/2019/Mar/16/ASPNET-Core-Hosting-on-IIS-with-ASPNET-Core-22).

 If you run on Windows you will likely want to run Kestrel behind IIS to gain infrastructure features like port 80/443 forwarding via Host Headers, process lifetime management and certificate management to name a few.